-- I’m a woman of color living in Detroit (not a white guy working in tech and living in a high cost of living city),
+- I’m a woman of color based in Detroit (not a white guy working in tech and living in a high cost of living city),

 - I loved my job (so the Retire Early part was more challenging than the Financial Independence part),

 - Both my husband and I retired at the same time (my early retirement is not made possible by a spouse continuing to earn a six-figure salary),

 - I don’t earn income from this blog to support my early retirement so you won’t find any affiliate links here (if I link to something it’s just because I like it), and

 - We did not take the fastest path to Lean FIRE (we took a long slow path to “Fat FIRE”).

 I’ll also focus exclusively on the non-financial aspects of early retirement by exploring how we’re answering the identity and life questions, as well as topics that have become increasingly important to us in our retirement (travel, downsizing, service, and legacy).

 I hope this blog answers a few questions for my family and friends (who worry about me and wonder what this Type-A achiever is doing with her life!).
 And I hope it’s helpful to those who are:

 - working towards FIRE,